Skip to content

 Abstract supertype for all norm-based tracking formulation algorithms in PortfolioOptimisers.jl.

-All concrete types representing norm-based tracking algorithms (such as second-order cone or norm-one tracking) should subtype NormTracking.
-This enables a consistent, composable interface for tracking error computation and constraint generation using norm-based formulations.
+All concrete and/or abstract types representing norm-based tracking algorithms (such as second-order cone or norm-one tracking) should be subtypes of NormTracking.

 Related